candostdagdeviren/candost.blog-astro/content/essays/generics-in-swift.md

 In Swift 4, subscripts can be generic, and we can use generic where clauses.
 In our usage, `indices` parameter has to conform `Sequence` protocol.
 [From Apple doc](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/Generics.html), “The generic `where` clause requires that the iterator for the sequence must traverse over elements of type `Int`.”
 This ensures that the indices in the sequence are the same type as the indices used in storage.

 ## Final Words

-We made our restaurant fully functional.
-Our manager and The Council seem to be happy.
-As we can see from our journey, generics are really powerful.
-We can satisfy extensive requirements with ease using generics once we get the concept.
-Generics are widely used in the Swift standard library.
-For instance, [Array](https://developer.apple.com/documentation/swift/array) and [Dictionary](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/CollectionTypes.html#//apple_ref/doc/uid/TP40014097-CH8-ID113) types are both generic collections.
-If you want to learn more and dive deep, you can always take a look at these classes and how they are implemented.
-[Swift Language Doc](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/Generics.html) also provides an extensive explanation for generics.
-Lastly, Swift language has a [Generic Manifesto](https://github.com/apple/swift/blob/master/docs/GenericsManifesto.md), which explains the features and future direction of generics.
-I suggest you take a look at all documents to understand current usage and future plans.